Thomas & Josephine

 The committee also included a minister, secretary, treasurer, and contact members, all dedicated to ensuring the success of this endeavor.
 Together, in 1980, they established the Washington Family Reunion, creating a tradition that would honor their ancestors and strengthen family bonds for generations to come.

+The first official gathering was held in Shreveport, Louisiana, in honor of Thomas and Josephine's enduring legacy.
 Since then, every two years, with the exception of 2020 due to the COVID pandemic, we have come together to celebrate our heritage, share stories, and strengthen our bonds.
-Through laughter, shared meals, and cherished traditions, we uphold Papa Tom’s timeless message:
+Through laughter, shared meals, and cherished traditions, we uphold Papa Tom's timeless message:

 "We Are a Family."

-Our Family Song:
+Our Family Song

 "We've Come This Far by Faith"